deepfence/terraform-aws-cloud-scanner/examples/organizational/deploy-with-member-account-read-only-access-creation/member-account-access-creation/README.md

    Please note you can add more member accounts in **account_details.txt** and rerun bash script to create access for new member accounts.
 However if you wish to delete role in a member account, you need to manually modify the Terraform script and do an apply.
 Similarly you need to do a **Terraform destroy** to destroy the roles in all member accounts.

-3. Once the access is created you may follow [this](https://github.com/deepfence/terraform-aws-cloud-compliance/tree/main/examples/organizational/deploy-with-member-account-read-only-access-creation) link to deploy Cloud compliance scanner.
+3. Once the access is created you may follow [this](https://github.com/deepfence/terraform-aws-cloud-scanner/tree/main/examples/organizational/deploy-with-member-account-read-only-access-creation) link to deploy Deepfence cloud scanner.